nasa/terra-ui-components/docs/pages/frameworks/angular.md

 ---
 meta:
     title: Angular
-    description: Tips for using GES DISC Components in your Angular app.
+    description: Tips for using Earthdata UX Components in your Angular app.
 ---

 # Angular

-Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use GES DISC Components in your Angular apps with ease.
+Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use Earthdata UX Components in your Angular apps with ease.

 ## Installation

 ### Download the npm package

-To add GES DISC Components to your Angular app, install the package from npm.
+To add Earthdata UX Components to your Angular app, install the package from npm.

 ```bash
 npm install @nasa/earthdata-ux-components